EXPLAINER: What's the Senate filibuster and why change it?

 WHAT IMPACT MIGHT THE JAN.
 6 COMMISSION VOTE HAVE ON FILIBUSTERS?

-Democrats consider creating a commission to examine the violent attack on the Capitol by Trump supporters just one of many issues they're pushing that the public supports.
-Others in that category include House-passed measures easing voting access, expanding citizenship opportunities for immigrants and curbing gun rights.
+Democrats consider creating a commission to examine the violent attack on the Capitol by Trump supporters one of many issues they're pushing that the public supports.
+Others include House-passed measures easing voting access, expanding citizenship opportunities for immigrants and curbing gun rights.

 So far, Schumer hasn't forced Senate votes on many such bills.
-But advocates of eliminating filibusters hope Thursday's vote on the Jan.
-6 commission, a top Democratic priority, will build pressure on Schumer, Manchin and Sinema to eliminate the delays.
+But advocates of eliminating filibusters hope Friday's vote blocking creation of a Jan.
+6 commission, a top Democratic priority, will build pressure on Schumer, Manchin and Sinema to eliminate the maneuver.

+Manchin called the GOP’s derailment of the commission “unconscionable” in a statement that gave no indication that his support for retaining filibusters had changed.

 “We hope to move forward with Republicans, but we’re not going to let them saying no stand in our way," Schumer said this week.

-Democrats used special budget procedures to push Biden's $1.9 trillion COVID-19 relief package through the Senate with just a simple majority in March.
-They may try the same with Biden's huge infrastructure bill, but Senate rules limit the ability to use that route.
+Democrats used special budget procedures to push Biden's COVID-19 relief package through the Senate with just a simple majority in March.
+They may try the same with Biden's huge infrastructure proposal, though Senate rules limit the ability to use that route.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.